munificent/journal/asset/post/2010-08-23-void-null-maybe-and-nothing.md

 ```

 We'd let `nothing` silently masquerade as a file.
 But `nothing` isn't a file,
 it's a `Nothing`.
-So the above program won't type-check.
+So the above program won't type check.
 What we need is a way
 to say that `openFile()` can return a String *or nothing*.

 ## Or some other solution